fxnai/fxn3d/README.md

 ![add access key to Unity](settings.gif)

 ## Making a Prediction
-First, create a Function client and specify your access key:
+First, create a Function client:
 ```csharp
 using Function;